 Filters are made from differing materials, with one-use fiberglass filters being standard.
 Polyester and pleated filters catch more dirt but may reduce your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might tempted to use a HEPA filter, keep in mind that's like adding a MERV 16 filter in your comfort equipment.
 It’s extremely unlikely your unit was created to handle that level of resistance.
-If you’re worried about indoor air quality in Jacksonville, consider adding a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This equipment works alongside your HVAC system.